 If you are a successful businessman, pondering these questions will assist your professional tax advisor to comprehend how the lodge and its activities can affect you and your business.

-Now, of course, we understand all these things can be done on an authority level, but asking simple questions like above can protect you from a lot of headaches.
+Now, of course, we understand all these things can be done on an authority level, but asking simple questions like the above can protect you from a lot of headaches.

-Are there any recent changes in the tax exempt status?
+Are there any recent changes in the tax-exempt status?

 Yes, there are but just in a few regions as Freemasonry is a worldwide organization.

 One ruling doesn’t concern the entire organization.
 It is for a few particular lodges only.

 In 2014, a UK judge ruled that Freemasonry isn’t a philanthropic society.
 Their tax break was denied completely.

 It happened even after the 82 million pound charity of the United Grand Lodge of England.